christosgalano/bicep-docs/README.md

 **CAUTION:** If the Markdown file already exists, it will be **overwritten**.

+**NOTE:** to run bicep-docs, either the Azure CLI or the Bicep CLI must be [installed](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/install).

 ### Example usage

 Parse a Bicep file and generate a Markdown file with verbose output: